josephcopenhaver/melody-bot/README.md

 # help:
 #

+cache-url:
+  usage: cache <url>
+  description: process music from a video url for playing at a future time

+clear cache:
+  usage: clear cache
+  description: stops all players and clears files in the audio cache

 clear-playlist:
   usage: clear playlist
-  description: removes all tracks in the playlist
+  description: removes all tracks in the playlist: alias for reset

 echo:
   usage: echo <message>